-Client: Attorney:

-I have entered into a written agreement with the above-named attorney.
-I understand that the attorney will represent me for the following limited purposes (check all that apply):

-- Arguing a motion or motions.
-(Please specify): - Attending a pretrial conference. - Attending a settlement conference. - Attending a court-ordered mediation for purposes of advising the client during the proceeding.
-(Please specify): - Acting as my attorney for a particular hearing or trial.
-(Please specify): - With leave of court, acting as my attorney with regard to the following specific issue or a specific portion of a trial or hearing.
+Client: Attorney: with the a ve entered into a written agreement above-named attorney.
+I understand attorney will represent me for the limited purposes (check all that Arguing a motion or motions.
+(Please specify): Attending a pretrial conference.
+Attending a settlement conference.
+Attending a court-ordered mediation ٥ for purposes of advising the client during the proceeding.
+(Please specify): Acting as my attorney for a particular hearing or trial.
+(Please specify): With leave of court, acting as my attorney with regard to the following specific issue or a specific portion of a trial or hearing.
 (Please specify):